• Skip to main content

 Based on the age-graded results from the 10K National Masters Championship, the NSS Superveterans remain solidly between Local and Regional Class.

-Filed Under: Grand Prix, Race Recaps Tagged With: 2016, James Joyce Ramble
+Filed Under: Grand Prix, Race Info & Recaps Tagged With: 2016, James Joyce Ramble

 Reader Interactions